Elementary

 A Montessori Experience Rooted in Community

-The Mount Vernon Campus includes two Lower Elementary classrooms (ages 6–9) and one Upper Elementary classroom (ages 9–12), all maintained according to AMI standards.
+The Aquinas Montessori Mount Vernon Campus in Alexandria, VA includes two Lower Elementary classrooms (ages 6–9) and one Upper Elementary classroom (ages 9–12), all maintained according to AMI standards.
 Classrooms are carefully prepared to encourage exploration, independence, and collaboration across academic areas including math, language, science, history, geography, and the arts.

 In addition to the core Montessori curriculum, students enjoy: